 Patients who undergo nose surgery with synthetic implants may increase the risk of infection requiring additional medical procedures, a study found.

 About 20 percent of the patients who used implants such as Stryker Corp.
-(SYK)’s Medpor developed infections, while 5.3 percent who used products like W. L. Gore & Associate’s Gore-Tex got infections, according to research released today by the Archives of Facial Plastic Surgery.
+(SYK:US)’s Medpor developed infections, while 5.3 percent who used products like W. L. Gore & Associate’s Gore-Tex got infections, according to research released today by the Archives of Facial Plastic Surgery.

 Nose surgery, called rhinoplasty, is the most common cosmetic or reconstructive procedure for men and women younger than 35, the American Academy of Facial Plastic and Reconstructive Surgery said in a February report based on a survey of its member doctors.
 Today’s study, one of the largest to look at synthetic implants such as Stryker’s Medpor, shows that patients need to know the risks before the procedure, said Andrew Winkler, the lead study author.